Assamese language: Standardisation

 In the extant medieval Assamese manuscripts the orthography was not uniform.
 The ABM had evolved a phonemic orthography based on a contracted set of characters.
 Working independently Hemchandra Barua provided an etymological orthography and his etymological dictionary, Hemkosh, was published posthumously.
 He also provided a Sanskritised approach to the language in his Asamiya Bhaxar Byakaran ("Grammar of the Assamese Language") (1859, 1873).
-Barua's approach was adopted by the Oxomiya Bhaxa Unnati Xadhini Xobha (1888, "Assamese Language Development Society") that emerged in Kolkata among Assamese students led by Lakshminath Bezbaroa.
-The Society published a periodical Jonaki and the period of its publication, Jonaki era, saw spirited negotiations on language standardization.
+Barua's approach was adopted by the Asamiya Bhasa Unnati Sadhini Sabha (1888, "Assamese Language Development Society") that emerged in Kolkata among Assamese students led by Lakshminath Bezbaroa.
+The Society published a periodical Jonaki and the period of its publication, Jonaki era, saw spirited negotiations on language standardisation.
 What emerged at the end of those negotiations was a standard close to the language of the Buranjis with the Sanskritised orthography of Hemchandra Barua.

 As the political and commercial center moved to Guwahati in the mid-twentieth century, of which Dispur the capital of Assam is a suburb and which is situated at the border between the western and central dialect speaking regions, standard Assamese used in media and communications today is a neutral blend of the eastern variety without its distinctive features.
 This core is further embellished with Goalpariya and Kamrupi idioms and forms.

 Geographical distribution

 Assamese is native to Assam.
 It is also spoken in states of Arunachal Pradesh, Meghalaya and Nagaland.
-The Assamese script can be found in of present-day Burma.
-The Pashupatinath Temple in Nepal also has inscriptions in Assamese showing its influence in the past.
+The Bengali-Assamese script can be found in of present-day Burma.
+The Pashupatinath Temple in Nepal also has inscriptions in Bengali-Assamese script showing its influence in the past.

 There is a significant Assamese-speaking diaspora worldwide.